 Note...
 When it comes to homemade gifts for the guys, you might find tie dye tee shirts made with the pleated tie dye technique to be just right.
-The technique tends to create a tie dye pattern that is evenly dispersed and vibrant, perfect guy attire we've noticed, for both playing and relaxing.
+The technique tends to create a tie dye pattern that is evenly dispersed and vibrant, perfect guy attire I've noticed, for both playing and relaxing.

-The pleated or rolled tie dye pattern also lends itself well to thicker fabrics such as tote bags, skirts, pajamas and small blankets...
+The pleated or rolled tie dye pattern also lends itself well to thicker fabrics such as tote bags, skirts, pajamas and small blankets.

 Pleat Fabric.
 Start folding your clean damp (soda ash soaked)

 Bind Fabric.
 Wrap rubber bands around pleats (either evenly as done here, or in whatever pattern you choose).

 Squeeze or pour dye as desired.
 Add color however you choose.
-If you're unsure of your color palette or need some tips, there are several tie dye tips on the tie dye instructions page.
+If you're unsure of your color palette or need some tips, there are several tie dye tips on this tie dye instructions page.
 Be sure to apply die thoroughly).

 Note...
 For this tie dye tee shirt, I first applied cobalt blue dye in between rubber bands and then I applied the lighter teal dye directly to and around the bands.